Sudden Reduction in Site Traffic

 Servers that are hacked are usually used for spams.
 Most companies that provide WordPress hosting provide email accounts together with the hosting.
 A lot of WordPress website owners use the mail server of their host to send emails.
 If you can’t receive or send WordPress emails, then there is a possibility that your mail server compromised or hacked.

 Are you facing any of these issues?
-Install Malcure WP Malware Scanner and run a complete website scan to see if your site is hacked.
+Install Malcure Malware Scanner and run a complete website scan to see if your site is hacked.